 - (a) Information posting.
-An operator shall make available in written form in conspicuous locations in the sports wagering lounge and on conspicuously accessible electronic screens a general explanation of each type of wager offered and the point or money line odds.
-Any explanation shall not be misleading or unfair to patrons. - (b) Display of available wagering information.
-The available wagering information for specific sports events shall be displayed in a manner visible to the public.
+A casino sports wagering licensee shall make available in written form in conspicuous locations in the sports wagering lounge and on conspicuously accessible electronic screens a general explanation of each type of sports wager offered and the point or money line odds.
+Any explanation shall not be misleading or unfair to authorized sports bettors. - (b) Display of available sports wagering information.
+The available sports wagering information for specific sports events shall be displayed in a manner visible to the public.
 The display shall include the event number, corresponding odds and a brief description of the event.
 Such information also shall be available on conspicuously accessible electronic screens.
-Any display shall not be misleading or unfair to patrons. - (c) Lock times.
-An operator shall establish a lock time for a wager after which no further wagering shall be accepted, which may correspond to the happening of an event.
-Such lock time shall be disclosed conspicuously and shall not be changed unless the official start time of an event has changed.
-No wager shall be accepted after such disclosed lock time.
+Any display shall not be misleading or unfair to authorized sports bettors.